2022 Jeep Compass Review, Ratings, Specs, Prices, and Photos

 Jeep specs out a Compass interior that’s large enough for four adults, but skimps on seat comfort.
 Cargo space is abundant at 27.2 cubic feet with the rear seats up or nearly 60 cubic feet with them folded down.

-Safety agencies haven’t crashed the refreshed Compass yet, but Jeep upgraded it considerably with standard automatic emergency braking, active lane control, and blind-spot monitors, as well as the latest safety options including a limited hands-free driver-assist system.
+Safety agencies report mixed crash-test results on the refreshed Compass, with the NHTSA faulting its front impact rating, but the IIHS bestowing a Top Safety Pick on certain models.
+Jeep upgraded the Compass with standard automatic emergency braking, active lane control, and blind-spot monitors, as well as the latest safety options including a limited hands-free driver-assist system.

 How much does the 2022 Jeep Compass cost?